The best way to prevent an allergic reaction is to avoid the substance that you're allergic to, although this isn't always easy or practical.

 If you've ever suffered a bad reaction to an insect bite or sting, it's important to take precautions to minimise your risk.

-Read more detailed information on preventing insect bites and stings.
+Read more about preventing insect bites and stings.

-If you have ever had a severe allergic reaction (anaphylaxis), make sure you carry two adrenaline auto-injectors with you everywhere.
+If you're at risk of experiencing a severe allergic reaction (anaphylaxis), make sure you carry two adrenaline auto-injectors with you everywhere.